fredlarkins/monitor-top-urls/README.md

 *The password will be saved securely in the system keyring service and will not be exposed in your code.*

 You will also be given a Google login URL - follow this from your terminal and log in to the account associated with Google Search Console.
 You'll only have to do this the first time.

+---

+## Output - what the emails look like
+**The all-clear**
+[image placeholder]

+**Errors**
+[image placeholder]

+---

+## Known errors
+- You may be asked to enter your Gmail password twice on some Linux distros.
+As long as you choose to save the password to keyring when prompted, this should be the only time you have to enter it.